 Our events have regularly showcased success stories in Ukraine.
 But always missing was the voice of Ukranian surrogates.
 So for the first time this March, Ukraine surrogates will come and share their own stories at our London and Dublin events, along with local surrogates from Ireland and the UK.

 Oksana (pictured above) is a 35-years old Ukranian surrogate and the mother of three beautiful daughters.
 She carried for a US couple in 2018, giving birth to twins and is still in contact with this family.
 Since then, she has begun a second journey for a UK couple.
 Oksana is also an active member of the Ukraine surrogacy community, representing the rights of surrogates.
-She will speak at the London event on 21 March
+She will speak at the London event.

 Irish mum Joy has Cystic Fibrosis.
 Her and Shane’s surrogacy journey began two years after Joy had a double lung transplant.
 Until then, Joy’s health was failing, and her medical team advised a pregnancy would most likely kill her within 2 – 3 years.
 However given the success of Joys transplant, and her new found health and energy, they started again to dream of a family.
 Five snowy clinic visits later and they selected a Ukraine team to help on their journey.
 Ten months later they returned to Kiev to welcome their son.

 Joy will share her insights in Dublin on 22 March along with other heterosexual and gay parents via surrogacy.
 Other mums like Shabana will do the same in London on 21 March.
 Their insights into risks, and practicalities are essential for those navigating or contemplating this route.
 Visit our page Surrogacy in Ukraine for more information.